 Montrose Center Partnership

 Center for Success and Independence partners with the Montrose Center in Houston to help adolescent victims of sex trafficking in Harris County, serving the needs of male and female victims ranging in age from 12 to 17.
-Funded by a federal grant, our program – known as Facilitating Leadership in Youth, or FLY – is focused on three mutually reinforcing goals:
+Funded by a federal grant from the Family & Youth Services Bureau, our program – known as Facilitating Leadership in Youth, or FLY – is focused on three mutually reinforcing goals:

 - To reduce pregnancy, HIV and sexually transmitted infections (STI) among teens subjected to sex trafficking;

 - To prepare these youth for adulthood by helping them achieve healthy relationships, life skills, and educational and career success so they can become financially independent and not return to exploitative work; and